mukeshbhu01/android-app-demo/README.md

 **Domain Module**: Defines the use cases, business models, and repository interfaces which encapsulate the business logic of the application.

-**network Module**: Includes network configuration, dependency required for fetch network resources.
+**Network Module**: Includes network configuration, dependency required for fetch network resources.

 ## Tech Stack: